anands-repo/hello/README.md

 # Changes in this branch
 - New docker image that is singularity friendly (directly convert to singularity without having to hack the image)
 - Better logging to convey exactly what is going on (no GNU parallel, use of progress bars, much more concise and readable messages)
-- Better error and exception handling - avoiding phantom fails which do not reveal what exactly is the problem (e.g., empty variant files etc)
+- Better error and exception handling

-## Caveats
-- These changes have been tested only for variant calling, and not for the training flow
-- Currently, these features are only tested for Illumina variant calling passing `--chromosomes` argument

 # Information regarding HELLO's code and usage